Used as part of a medical test of the adrenal glands.

-- An intravenous or IV injection is given through a tube put in one of your veins, usually in your arm, wrist, or hand.
+- An IV injection is given through a small tube that is put in one of your veins, usually in your arm, wrist, or hand.

-- An intramuscular or IM injection is a shot given in the muscle of your upper arm, thigh, or buttocks.
+- An IM injection is a shot given in the muscle of your upper arm, thigh, or buttocks.

-- If you miss your appointment for this test, call your doctor for another appointment.
+- If you miss your appointment for this test, call your doctor.

 Drugs and Foods to Avoid